The latest Google Pixel 6 Pro has reverse charging, with 12GB memory spacing and a 5,000 mAh battery.

 When utilizing speech-to-text, the TPU allows you to modify words on the keyboard while speaking, and the speech-to-text process is nearly quick.
 Tensors can do a lot of things, and these are just a few of them.

-The Tensor processor could have a future beyond the Pixel 6 series, according to Google.
+According to Google, the Tensor processor could have a future beyond the Pixel 6 series.
 According to a report, Tensor will power the Pixel Fold if it turns out to be more than a rumor.